cmendible/cmendible.github.io/_posts/2016-07-04-add-swagger-to-your-net-core-web-api.md

 author: Carlos Mendible
 layout: post
 image: /wp-content/uploads/2016/07/AddSwaggerHttp.png
+description: Add Swagger to your .NET Core Web API
 categories:
   - dotNet
   - dotNetCore
-tags:
-  - Swagger
-  - Swashbuckle
-  - WebAPI
+tags: Swagger Swashbuckle WebAPI
 ---
 Last week <a href="https://www.microsoft.com/net/core" target="_blank">.NET Core</a> was released, and the first thing I tried to solve was how to **Add Swagger to your .NET Core Web API**: